adrenak/univoice/README.md

 * `UniVoiceMirrorSetupSample.cs` is a drag and drop component, a simple integration sample script.
 You can add it to your Mirror NetworkManager to get voice chat to work.
 No code required, it's as simple as that!
 It'll work as long as you have setup your project properly.
 For more instructions see the top of the `UniVoiceMirrorSetupSample.cs` file.
 * A sample scene that shows the other clients in a UI as well as allows you to mute yourself/them.
 This sample is also Mirror based.

 > UniVoice currently only supports Mirror out of the box.
 All the samples rely on Mirror networking to work.
 Follow the instructions in the "Activating non-packaged dependencies" section below for enabling Mirror in your project before trying it out.
-Also note that the Host mode is not supported, your server should be in Server mode only.

 ## Dependencies
 [com.adrenak.brw](https://www.github.com/adrenak/brw) for reading and writing messages for communication.
 See `MirrorServer.cs` and `MirrorClient.cs` where they're used.